NYC Mayor Bill de Blasio blasts Rupert Murdoch and Fox News

 Criticism of Murdoch's empire is common on the left, but it's notable to hear a politician like de Blasio speaking out so forcefully.
 His recent comments may be a way to stand out in a potentially crowded field of 2020 presidential aspirants.

-Stelter asked if de Blasio may be mulling a run for the presidency.
+In the interview on Sunday, Stelter asked if de Blasio may be mulling a run for the presidency.

 "I am mayor of New York City, and I will continue to be.
 My term goes to 2021," de Blasio said.